Linearly Bounded Conjugator Property for Mapping Class Groups: L.B.C. property for finite order mapping classes

 \subsection{Base step}

 We are now ready to state and prove the base step of the proof for \thmref{thmFiniteOrder}.
 There are two cases to consider, which are \propref{propBaseStep1} and \propref{propBaseStep2}.
 The proof of \propref{propBaseStep1} will be essential for \propref{propBaseStep2}.
-Recall the definition of $\xi \big( \Omega(\mu,R) \big)$ as in \defref{defComplexity}.